hs-duesseldorf/grundlagen-der-informatik-4/README.md

 6. Display what parameters should now be provided by the user
 7. Read in user input for each parameter the selected methods requires  (if you improved the parameters in `addieren` to `int... zahlen` you need to define a "stop" character like `s` for stop)
 8. Run the selected method and display the result in the terminal
+9. Repeat the programm until the user presses 0, which should close all open resources and exit the program.

 ## Course 03 - OOP Intro